ynniv/deposits/index.md

 * and they can have any rules that both sides agree to:
 * let's agree to hold tagged payments in a reserve output
 * and pay invoices with them when there is a signed request.
-* **NEW: vault payments are secured by 2-of-2 multisig between channel peers**
+* vault payments are secured by 2-of-2 multisig between channel peers**
+* operators should run multiple vaults with different peers who cross-audit**
 * others will monitor your channel updates in exchange for traffic.
 * if you want to leave you can ask others to take your obligations,
 * and if it all blows up the full reserves go to someone else in the system.

 ## Abstract

 <span class="newthought">We present Bitcoin Deposits</span>, a Layer 3 protocol utilizing channel consensus, 2-of-2 vault multisig addressing, and full reserve requirements that enables users to maintain Lightning wallets without requiring on-chain Bitcoin transactions or channel management.
-This protocol introduces validated outputs—a new Lightning extension that allows commitment transactions to include outputs subject to agreed-upon validation rules, enforcing protocol compliance at the channel layer. **Vault payments are addressed using 2-of-2 multisig keys derived from both channel peers, preventing operators from selectively honoring payments.** Through cryptographic authentication, mandatory over-reserve requirements, metrics-based auditor monitoring, and deterministic validation rules, the system creates economic incentives for honest behavior while providing instant Lightning access.
+This protocol introduces validated outputs—a new Lightning extension that allows commitment transactions to include outputs subject to agreed-upon validation rules, enforcing protocol compliance at the channel layer.
+Vault payments are addressed using 2-of-2 multisig keys derived from both channel peers, preventing operators from selectively honoring payments.** Through cryptographic authentication, mandatory over-reserve requirements, metrics-based auditor monitoring, and deterministic validation rules, the system creates economic incentives for honest behavior while providing instant Lightning access.
+Organic trust emerges through multi-vault architectures where operators maintain multiple vaults with different peers who cross-audit each other, creating mutual accountability that makes collusion economically irrational.
 Integration with Nostr Wallet Connect enables users to access deposits from any compatible wallet interface.
 We rely on objective performance metrics and neutral party intervention for recovery scenarios, creating a trust-minimized system that enables users to match deposit sizes to operator reputation value.

 ## 1. Introduction